xxxstasiek/stasiek_selldrugs/README.md

 	Config.SellCoke = true	-- if true, players can sell coke

 	Config.SellOpiu = true	-- if true, players can sell opium

+	Config.WeedPrice = 50	-- sell price for single, not pooch(black money)

+	Config.MethPrice = 70	-- sell price for single, not pooch (black money)

+	Config.CokePrice = 90	-- sell price for single, not pooch (black money)

+	Config.OpiuPrice = 110	-- sell price for single, not pooch (black money)

 2. You can edit 'locales/en.lua' to your language and send it to fivem forum on my topic